Support this film by clicking here!

 This documentary allows these Marines to tell their lived experiences about this very impactful time in their lives and it allows us to learn how we can best support veterans returning from combat.

-WRF and Special Affects started this documentary project as a result of the continued increase in veteran suicide over the past two decades and the constant news reports about the number of active, separated, and retired military, who continue to take their lives at a staggering rate.
+WRF and Special Affects created this documentary project as a result of the continued increase in veteran suicide over the past two decades and the constant news reports about the number of active, separated, and retired military, who continue to take their lives at a staggering rate.
 WRF’s motto is that “suicide is not an option, it is not a solution.”
 As such, we decided the best way to bring awareness to the issue is to allow veterans to tell their stories, so that we may hear what they have to say and learn how we can be of support to them.
 We are very familiar with the numbers related to increased veteran suicide within the past decade, but now it’s time to listen to their stories.
 Their stories will allow us to be better informed about their condition and what their specific needs are and how we can help support the urgent needs of our veterans.